Tech-at-DU/Magic-8Ball-Swift4/P2-New-Project/content.md

 If you haven't guessed already, the _Run_ button will build and run your active scheme on the selected device.
 Since we selected the _iPhone 7_ simulator in the previous step, our app will run on the iPhone 7 simulator.

 > [action]
 Click the _Run_ button now and watch Xcode build and run your empty project.
-In the future, you can also use the keyboard shortcut command-r (CMD-r) to run your project.
+In the future, you can also use the keyboard shortcut command-r (`⌘R`) to run your project.

 <!-- break -->